 Wells is a blue-collar town, with 42.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wells is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Wells who work in healthcare (13.21%), sales jobs (10.85%), and healthcare suport services (10.38%).

-Wells is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Wells doesn't have a public transportation system that people use for their commute.

 The per capita income in Wells in 2022 was $21,182, which is low income relative to Texas and the nation.
 This equates to an annual income of $84,728 for a family of four.
 However, Wells contains both very wealthy and poor people as well.
 Wells also has one of the higher rates of people living in poverty in the nation, with 36.16% of its population below the federal poverty line.